vormooth/hifi/BUILD_ANDROID_MAC.md

 High Fidelity has a shader pre-processing tool called scribe that various libraries will call on during the build process.
 CMake will fatally error if it does not find the scribe executable while using the android toolchain.

-#### Precompiled binary
+#### Precompiled binary (recommended)
-[https://drive.google.com/file/d/0B76YuDlpp2i8NDJoejdIU2lhNkE/view?usp=sharing](Download) and save it in any folder.
+[Download](https://drive.google.com/file/d/0B76YuDlpp2i8NDJoejdIU2lhNkE/view?usp=sharing) and save it in any folder.
 That path should be set in an ENV variable SCRIBE_PATH.

-#### Build it yourself
+#### Build it yourself (skip if you have a binary)
 You must compile scribe using your native toolchain (following the build instructions for your platform - MAC) and then pass a CMake variable or set an ENV variable SCRIBE_PATH that is a path where the scribe executable is.

 ## Libraries

 ### Google Gvr sdk
 Clone this project https://github.com/googlevr/gvr-android-sdk.git into the workspace folder (folder that will contain hifi repo too, so if "hifi" is the checkouted folder, gvr-android-sdk should be a sister of it).
-Current integration targets Gvr SDK version 1.40.0, so cloning it should retrieve all tags, then run:
+Current integration targets GVR SDK version 1.40.0, so cloning it should retrieve all tags, then run:
  `$ git checkout tags/v1.40.0 -b branch_1_40_0`
  (Or any name you want for that branch)
 Finally, set the ENV variable HIFI_ANDROID_GVR as the name of this cloned repository: